-The public institutions of higher education in Norway do not charge tuition fees, but students pay a semester fee to the local student welfare organisation, in Bergen this is the Student Welfare Organisation (SiB).
-The students will then automatically become members of SiB and can benefit from their services.
+The public institutions of higher education in Norway do not charge tuition fees, but students pay a semester fee to the local student welfare organisation, Sammen.
+The students will automatically become members of Sammen and can benefit from their services.

 What kind of welfare services am I entitled to as a student at UiB?

-A range of welfare services are offered to members of the Student Welfare Organisation in Bergen (SiB).
+A range of welfare services are offered to members of the Student Welfare Organisation in Bergen (Sammen).

 Can I pay the semester fee in cash?

-I did not pay the semester fee within the deadline.
+I did not pay the semester fee or registered within the deadline.
 What can I do?

 If you did not pay the semester fee and confirmed your education plan on Studentweb within the deadline,your student status at UiB can be withdrawn.
 Contact your Faculty Information Centre as soon as possible.